Maine Vaccine Data

 All people age 5 and older are eligible for the COVID-19 vaccine in Maine.
 The Moderna and Johnson & Johnson vaccines are available for people 18 and older.

-Kids ages 5-11 became eligible to get Pfizer's vaccine on November 2.
+Kids ages 5 to 11 became eligible to get Pfizer's vaccine Nov.
+2.

-The U.S. is urging that everyone 12 and older get a COVID-19 booster dose as soon as they're eligible, to help fight back the omicron variant.
-The Centers for Disease Control and Prevention endorsed an extra Pfizer shot for younger teens — those 12 to 15 — and strengthened its recommendation that 16- and 17-year-olds get it, too.
+The U.S. is urging everyone 12 and older get a COVID-19 booster dose as soon as they're eligible to help fight back the omicron variant.
+The U.S. Centers for Disease Control and Prevention endorsed an extra Pfizer shot for younger teens — those 12 to 15 — and strengthened its recommendation that 16- and 17-year-olds get it, too.

 The state's appointment system is live here.